labthings/picamerax/docs/recipes2.rst

 .. literalinclude:: examples/custom_outputs_motion_detector.py

-You may wish to investigate the classes in the :mod:`picamera.array` module which implement several custom outputs for analysis of data with numpy.
+You may wish to investigate the classes in the :mod:`picamerax.array` module which implement several custom outputs for analysis of data with numpy.
 In particular, the :class:`~array.PiMotionAnalysis` class can be used to remove much of the boiler plate code from the recipe above: